ReproNim/reproflow-data-sync/code/README.md

   - `iso_time` is less precise than `time` field from `pigpio.get_current_tick()` API. `time` fluctuated in range 0.0000-0.0003 sec, and `iso_time` fluctuated in range 0.00-0.05 sec.
   - in future look at possibility to use `time` field to produce more strict clock comparing to `iso_time`.
 This clock was selected as reference one for all other clocks and theoretically this can increase accuracy in 100+ times in this area.
   - `birch` events matched with DICOMs well, but anyway this is not always 100% match.
+  - raw data JSONL is not safe to use, because it contains comments and some dirty lines, so custom preprocessing is used to fix this.
 - `reproevents`
   - `isotime` field is precise and reliable, and looks like more precise than birch `iso_time`, fluctuation in range 0.00-0.01 sec.
   - `reproevents` events also matched with DICOMs well close to `birch`, but this is not always 100% match.